All Episodes

 And it's extraordinary how unchanging it is from 1695 until about 1940.

-And then suddenly it's an actual hockey stick, isn't it?
+And then suddenly, it's an actual hockey stick, isn't it?

-I mean, it's a real hockey stick.
+I mean, that is a real hockey stick.

 Yeah.

-If you looked at consumer prices from 1695 to 1900, and you only saw that, then the graph would look completely different because the y-axis would be completely different.
+If you looked at consumer prices from 1695 to 1900 and you only saw that, then the graph would look completely different because the y-axis would be completely different.

-And there are some ups and there are some downtimes.
+And there are some ups and there are some down times.

-Like you can, I can tell you the exact date.
+I can tell you the exact date.

 It's 1971.